nainiayoub/java-notes/README.md

 * Java main() method is always static, so that compiler can call it without the creation of an object or before the creation of an object of the class.
 * If the main() is allowed to be non-static, then while calling the main() method JVM has to instantiate its class.
 * The main() method in Java must be declared public, static and void.
 If any of these are missing, the Java program will compile but a runtime error will be thrown.

+## In what scenario do we use a static block?
+* We use a static block when a class that has static members requires initialization.
+* The code inside static block is executed only once, the first time the class is loaded into memory.
+* Static blocks are executed before constructors.

+## Is it possible to execute a program without defining a main() method?
+* Yes, we can execute a JAVA program without a main method by using a __static block__.
+* In the example below, we can execute a JAVA program without a main method (works until Java 1.6 version).
+`
+class StaticInitializationBlock{
+   static{
+      System.out.println("class without a main method");
+      System.exit(0);
+   }
+}
+`
+* Java 7 and newer versions don’t allow the execution of a JAVA program because JVM checks the presence of the main method before initializing the class.